Laser cutting: Machine Types

-There are three main types of lasers used in laser cutting.
-The laser is suited for cutting, boring, and engraving.
-The neodymium (Nd) and neodymium yttrium-aluminium-garnet (Nd:YAG) lasers are identical in style and differ only in the application.
-Nd is used for boring and where high energy but low repetition are required.
-The Nd:YAG laser is used where very high power is needed and for boring and engraving.
-Both and Nd/Nd:YAG lasers can be used for welding.

 lasers are commonly "pumped" by passing a current through the gas mix (DC-excited) or using radio frequency energy (RF-excited).
 The RF method is newer and has become more popular.
-Since DC designs require electrodes inside the cavity, they can encounter electrode erosion and plating of electrode material on glassware and optics.
-Since RF resonators have external electrodes they are not prone to those problems.

-lasers are used for the industrial cutting of many materials including titanium, stainless steel, mild steel, aluminium, plastic, wood, engineered wood, wax, fabrics, and paper.
+Since DC-excited designs require electrodes inside the cavity, they can encounter electrode erosion and plating of electrode material on glassware and optics.
+Since RF resonators have external electrodes they are not prone to those problems. lasers are used for the industrial cutting of many materials including titanium, stainless steel, mild steel, aluminium, plastic, wood, engineered wood, wax, fabrics, and paper.

 YAG lasers are primarily used for cutting and scribing metals and ceramics.

-In addition to the power source, the type of gas flow can affect performance as well.
-Common variants of lasers include fast axial flow, slow axial flow, transverse flow, and slab.
-In a fast axial flow resonator, the mixture of carbon dioxide, helium, and nitrogen is circulated at high velocity by a turbine or blower.
-Transverse flow lasers circulate the gas mix at a lower velocity, requiring a simpler blower.
-Slab or diffusion-cooled resonators have a static gas field that requires no pressurization or glassware, leading to savings on replacement turbines and glassware.